xprudhomme/bankin-webscraping-challenge/README.md

 By default, the script opens up to 100 pages at a time, but you could configure it to handle more if you wanted:

     $ node bankin-challenge-scraping.js --pages=200

+## Tests
+Tests were done on Ubuntu 16.04 with Nodejs v8.9.4, using an Asus Zenbook Pro with this configuration: Intel(R) Core i7-6700HQ CPU @ 2.60GHz Quadricoeur, RAM 16Go DDR4 2133MHz.

+I got a process running time average of 10 sec, going from a minimum of 7 sec, to a maximum of 14 sec.

 ## Some preliminary explanation